project-chip/connectedhomeip/docs/code_generation.md

     what memory should be allocated for storing cluster attributes

 Code generation depends on the clusters that are needed by an application.
-Every application can have a different cluster and endpoint configuration.
-The selection of the supported clusters and attributes (since attributes are optional, not all attributes of a cluster need to be supported and RAM allocated for them) is generally stored in `*.zap` files.
+Every application configures the specific set of endpoints and clusters it needs based on the device type it supports.
+The selection of the supported clusters and attributes (as optional attributes may be omitted to save memory) is generally stored in `*.zap` files.

 The selection of enabled clusters and files is done using [ZAP](https://github.com/project-chip/zap).
 You can download a recent release of